Penang

 or the Temple of the Azure Cloud

 Probably the only one of its kind in the world.
 The temple honours a resident named Chor Soo Kong, who had healing powers.
 He was a Buddhist monk, who moved to Penang.
+The story tells about him great myths and legends of this deity’s power as a healer.

-is dedicated to Char Soo Kong.
 The statue of the deified healer was brought to Penang by a monk from China.
 The legend is that this pious monk gave shelter to the snakes of the jungle; when the temple was completed, the snakes moved in.

 Snakes in the temple.

-The Snake Temple is located at Sungai Kluang near Bayan Lepas airport in the Penang Island.
+at Sungai Kluang on the way to Bayan Lepas airport in the Penang Island.

 Many tourists visit the Snake Temple.
 Buses stop, tourists get out and have a quick look at the snakes in the temple.